jsigbiz/spec/README.md

-git pull git@github.com:Raynos/jsig.git variadic-fixes# jsig - precise & concise JavaScript signature notation
+# jsig - precise & concise JavaScript signature notation

-## v 0.1.0
+##*Stability Note*

-*Stability Note* - This specification is a draft.
+This specification is a draft.
 The spirit of what we intend to capture is here, but the exact wording is still being ironed out.
 Expect change.
 Please participate with your comments and feedback.

 ## Motivation